Wrist Fracture

 Risk Factors

-Things that may raise the risk of this fracture are:
+Things that may raise the risk of a wrist fracture are:

 • Playing contact sports, such as football or basketball